 Between six and eight days after the full moon the waters off Western Sumba become the spawning ground for billions of tiny Nyale worms which heralds the start of the local Pasola Festival.

-Two of the Ratu then enter the ocean up to their waste and after gathering with great dignity sweep up handfuls of the small, squirming worms.
+Two of the Ratu then enter the ocean up to their waste and with great solemnity sweep up handfuls of the small, squirming worms.

-These are then brought back to the waiting group of Ratu where more discussions, betel nut chewing and cigarettes are consumed as the fortunes for the coming year are deciphered depending on the actions, geometric patterns, colours and movements of the captured Nyale.
+These are then brought back to the waiting group of Ratu’s where more discussions, betel nut chewing, and cigarettes are consumed as the fortunes for the coming year are deciphered depending on the actions, geometric patterns, colours and movements of the captured Nyale.

-According to local custom the patterns formed and the movement of the Nyale will show whether the coming years rice harvest will be bountiful or not, whether the villagers will endure a good year free from natural calamity or not, and a myriad of other matters all concluding with whether the year ahead will be a good or bad one.
+According to local custom the patterns formed and the movement of the Nyale will show whether the coming year’s rice harvest will be bountiful or not, whether the villagers will endure a good year free from natural calamity, and a myriad of other matters indicating whether the year ahead will be good or bad.